'It's every kid's dream to fly'

 Video

-Athletes have been competing in the Wind Games indoor skydiving competition in Girona, Spain.
+Indoor skydivers have been competing at a championship in Girona in Spain.

-14-year-old Kaleigh Wittenburg won gold in the freestyle category.
-She described flying as "incredibly cool".

 -